ekscrypto/SwiftEmailValidator/README.md

 ## EmailHostSyntaxValidator
-Validates if the name is following expected syntax rules and whether it is part of a known public suffix.
+Validates if the email's host name is following expected syntax rules and whether it is part of a known public suffix.
 Does NOT validate if the domain actually exists or even allowed by the registrar.

     if EmailHostSyntaxValidator.match("yahoo.com") {
         print("yahoo.com has valid email host syntax")